TechLadies/workshop3-materials/README.md

 2. Click on the Dashboard link in the top left corner to return to the Dashboard, then click on the Plus icon to create a new project.
 3. Name your project, and choose the **Ruby on Rails** template, then click the Create Project button.
 This will take some time to complete.

-Here is the link to the workshop slides (it's not completed yet, so download or refer to the slides on Sat): [https://docs.google.com/presentation/d/1w5xvd_yRqrVB5ciY_PaH-nyTscoTzu9OX1o62nAOAkU/edit#slide=id.g163d66ef44_0_317](https://docs.google.com/presentation/d/1w5xvd_yRqrVB5ciY_PaH-nyTscoTzu9OX1o62nAOAkU/edit#slide=id.g163d66ef44_0_317)
+Here is the link to the workshop slides: [https://docs.google.com/presentation/d/1w5xvd_yRqrVB5ciY_PaH-nyTscoTzu9OX1o62nAOAkU/edit#slide=id.g163d66ef44_0_317](https://docs.google.com/presentation/d/1w5xvd_yRqrVB5ciY_PaH-nyTscoTzu9OX1o62nAOAkU/edit#slide=id.g163d66ef44_0_317)

+Here is the workshop recording: [https://www.youtube.com/watch?v=rcfEt0CNfN4](https://www.youtube.com/watch?v=rcfEt0CNfN4)

 Additional resources (optional):
 * [Deploying to Heroku with Git](https://www.youtube.com/watch?v=5kVtmnZNC8w)